microsoft/BotFramework-Composer/runtime/node/README.md

 ## for windows users

  * user need to install `windows-build-tools` before start composer.
 By running `npm install --global windows-build-tools`.
-Otherwise it may throw `gyp Err` during npm install.
+Otherwise it may throw `gyp build Err` during npm install, because we use `restify` as server and its dependency `dtrace-provider` need `gyp` to build.

 ## for linux users
  * user need to install `xcode-select` before start composer.
-By running `xcode-select --install`
+By running `xcode-select --install`.